Salvador Dalí Museum: Artworks

+Outreach and education

+The museum offers outreach and education opportunities to the local schools and community.
+In the 2021–2022 school year their art mobile visited 20 Pinellas County schools, the summer program had 50 Title I students enrolled, and they sent volunteers to 31 local elementary schools for the Great American Teach In.
+In 2022, the museum partenered with Dartmouth College on eye-tracking software that could compare the way a guest looks at a painting and the way the curator looks at the same painting.

 Partnerships and publications

 The museum offers several of its own publications in its store, primarily guidebooks and books about exhibitions.
 Avant-garde Studies is an annual online publication that covers talks and conferences presented at the museum, as well as peer-reviewed papers on avant-garde topics.
 The museum runs the Dalí Summer Rec Center Program for children aged 7 to 12.
 Opera at The Dalí arranges opera singers to perform on the helical staircase in the museum.

 Temporary exhibits

-Picasso and the Allure of the South is on display from January 22, 2022, until May 22, 2022, and explores the influence of Southern Europe on Pablo Picasso’s artwork over six decades of his career.
-The exhibit includes 79 paintings, drawings, and collages, and was organized in collaboration with the Musée national Picasso-Paris.
+Picasso and the Allure of the South was on display from January 22, 2022, until May 22, 2022, and explored the influence of Southern Europe on Pablo Picasso’s artwork over six decades of his career.
+The exhibit included 79 paintings, drawings, and collages, and was organized in collaboration with the Musée national Picasso-Paris.

+In 2023, the museum displayed a student surrealist exhibition, as it has each year since 1992 for students in Hillsborough County.

+There is an indefinite exhibit of augmented reality.
+The museum has placed Dali's largest works in the collection in an app.
+When standing in front of the paintings, visitors can open the app and use their phone camera to scan the painting and see parts of the work highlighted, watch them move, and learn more about the figures within the art.

+Another indefinite exhibit is the Dreams of Dali in Virtual Reality.
+Here participants put on VR headsets and step into some of Dali's work.
+Participants can walk around, through the desert, up the towers, and into hidden rooms within Dali's Archeological Reminiscences of Millet's "Angelus."